mosquito/aiofile/README.rst

-Linux native aio doesn't support reading and writing special files (e.g. procfs/sysfs/unix pipes/etc.) so you can perform operations with this files using compatible context object.
+Linux native aio doesn't support reading and writing special files (e.g. procfs/sysfs/unix pipes/etc.), so you can perform operations with these files using compatible context objects.

 .. code-block:: python